GenesysCloudBlueprints/aws-lex-kendra/blueprint/index.md

 The question "What precautions can I take?" does not elicit a standard Amazon Lex intent because there is no Amazon Lex intent preconfigured for that question.
 This question triggers an Amazon Kendra search and the response comes from a search of the document you uploaded into your Amazon S3 bucket.
 You can confirm this is a Lex-Kendra response by noting that the response begins with the phrase "On searching the Enterprise repository".
 ![Sample Question 2](images/bp_kendra_TQ2.png "A sample chat interaction with a customer question answered by a reply generated using he Lex-Kendra integration")

-### Deploy the Lex Kendra chatbot to your website

-The Web Chat developer tool generates the script needed to deploy the Lex-Kendra chatbot on your website.
-The generated script is directly under the **Start Chat** button.
-For more information on deploying the widget, see the deployment instructions in [Widget - Version 2](https://developer.genesys.cloud/api/webchat/widget-version2.html "Opens the Widget - Version 2 page").

 ## Additional resources